 South Staffordshire Draft Equality and Inclusion Strategy

 July 2017: Cannock Chase, Stafford and Surrounds and South East Staffordshire and Seisdon Peninsula CCGs asked for feedback on the Draft Equality & Inclusion Strategy 2017 to 2020.
 Feedback has now been received and the attached action plan has been developed pdf Equality and Inclusion Strategy Action Plan 2017 2020 (120 KB) .
-The updated strategy can be found pdf here (701 KB) .
+The final strategy can be found pdf here (701 KB) .
+More information about Equality and Inclusion can be found here.

 Conversation Staffordshire and Stoke-on-Trent